an-sh/chat-service/README.md

   clients.

-### Basic usage
+### Tutorial

-Here is a very basic example.

-On a server, lets define the user authentication function, the service is relying on an extern auth function.
+On a server, lets define the user authentication function, as the service is relying on an extern auth function.
 A user just needs to pass an auth check, no explicit user adding step is required.

 ```javascript
 function onConnect(service, id, cb) {